QKEY-FOUNDER/quantumkey-protocol/docs/index.md

 QuantumKey Protocol is not a promise.
 It is a **verifiable protocol surface**, ready to be inspected, adopted, and extended.

 ---

+## How to Adopt QuantumKey Protocol

+QuantumKey Protocol can be adopted at different levels, depending on your role and intent.

+Choose the entry point that matches **what you want to build or evaluate**.

+---

+### 🧠 Protocol-Level Adoption (Conceptual & Normative)

+Use this path if you want to:

+- Understand the protocol as a **formal system**
+- Evaluate trust, accountability, and governance models
+- Reference QKP in research, policy, or architecture design

+Start here:

+- Canonical protocol statement
+  `docs/CANONICAL_STATEMENT.md`

+- Full protocol specification
+  `docs/protocol-spec.md`

+- Whitepaper (conceptual foundation)
+  `docs/WHITEPAPER.md`

+This path is **implementation-agnostic**.

+---

+### 🛠️ SDK-Level Adoption (Practical & Executable)

+Use this path if you want to:

+- Integrate QKP into software
+- Execute accountability flows
+- Experiment with chains, aggregation, and trust evaluation

+Start here:

+- SDK entry point
+  `qkp-sdk/README.md`

+- Executable reference flow
+  `qkp-sdk/examples/reference-flow.js`

+- Annotated walkthrough
+  `qkp-sdk/examples/REFERENCE_FLOW.md`

+This path is **code-first and testable**.

+---

+### 🌍 Public & Ecosystem Adoption

+Use this path if you want to:

+- Present QKP publicly
+- Explain the protocol to non-technical audiences
+- Reference QKP as an external system

+Start here:

+- Public website
+  `/index.html`

+- Externalization narrative
+  `docs/EXTERNALIZATION.md`

+- Brand and messaging guidelines
+  `Brand-Guidelines.md`

+This path focuses on **clarity and positioning**, not implementation detail.

+---

+### 🔑 One Protocol, Multiple Surfaces

+All adoption paths refer to the **same canonical protocol**.

+- No duplicated truth
+- No diverging semantics
+- No hidden assumptions

+QuantumKey Protocol is designed to be:
+**readable, executable, and verifiable** — at every level.

+---